NachtRaveVL/Lepton-FLiR-Arduino/README.md

 ## Memory Footprint Note

-** NOTE: This feature to be discontinued and removed by v1.0 due to the limited ability of Arduino-specific microcontrollers to handle the SPI data transfer effectively. **
+**NOTE: This feature to be discontinued and removed by v1.0 due to the limited ability of Arduino-specific microcontrollers to handle the SPI data transfer rate.**

 Image storage mode affects the total memory footprint.
 Memory constrained boards should take notice to the storage requirements.
 Note that the Lepton FLiR delivers 14bpp thermal image data with AGC mode disabled and 8bpp thermal image data with AGC mode enabled, therefore if using AGC mode as enabled it is more memory efficient to use an 8bpp mode to begin with.
 Note that with telemetry enabled, memory cost incurs an additional 164 bytes for telemetry data storage.